 Specific measures to protect powerlines and gas pipelines

 Firefighting equipment register for locality and details of cooperative arrangements

+Identification of water points and approximate capacities of each water source

 Direction indicators of water points, road signs and other features

+Measures to protect services such as power lines

 Fuel reduction program if applicable.
+This may include controlled grazing, ploughed or slashed strips, mechanical mulching, weed control and/or prescribed burning

+When preparing a Fire Management Plan regard is to be paid to the contents of the ‘Guidelines for Plantation Fire Protection’ prepared by the Government of Western Australia.